MohamedMamdouh18/Chess-Game/README.md

 Saving ) and dead table buttons ( the number of beaten pieces for each shape)

-3-There is (done_game_array ) array and it used for store every right move in the game each element is a structure define on it all the information about this done move that
+3. There is (done_game_array ) array and it used for store every right move in the game each element is a structure define on it all the information about this done move that

 each element in the array has ( the cooardinates of the last position at the game board and the game window, the cooardinates of the present coordinates at the game board and